keithort/VerticalLatency/data/portfolio/16/index.md

   - CSS built using Sass
   - Photoshop
   - PHP
-abstract: The new codebase was half the size and created a more usable product for users.
+description: The new codebase was half the size and created a more usable product for users.
-thumbnail: './16.jpg'
+featuredImage: 16.jpg
 employer: NBCUniversal
 ---